Laikya04/Timer_and_Stopwatch/README.md

 # Timer and Stopwatch

 ## Project Description
-A web application designed to provide users with a simple and efficient way to manage time using timers and stopwatches.
+Timeziee is a  web application designed to provide users with a simple and efficient way to manage time using timers and stopwatches.
 It offers an intuitive interface to set timers and start/stop the stopwatch.
 This application is built using HTML, CSS, JavaScript, and Bootstrap for styling.

 ## Features
 - **Homepage** : A welcoming page that provides navigation to the Timer and Stopwatch features.